nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Examples of Usage**

 **<u>Example 1</u>**<br>
-Let's say you want to find information of the dining outlet <strong>Arise & Shine</strong>.
+Let's say you want to find information about the dining outlet <strong>Arise & Shine</strong>.

 These are the steps to follow: